-Dmitry Masleev was born in 1988.
-Studied at the Moscow State Tchaikovsky Conservatoire (class of Mikhail Petukhov), and trained at the International Piano Academy Lake Como (Italy).
-In 2015 he won 1st prize and the Gold Medal at the Tchaikovsky International Competition, following which he began to collaborate with illustrious orchestras throughout the world.
+Dmitry Masleev was born in Ulan-Ude in 1988.
+Studied at the Moscow State Tchaikovsky Conservatory (class of Mikhail Petukhov), subsequently training at the International Piano Academy Lake Como (Italy).
+In 2015 he won 1st prize and the Gold Medal at the International Tchaikovsky Competition, following which he began to collaborate with illustrious orchestras throughout the world.
 In January 2017 he made his debut at Carnegie Hall in New York.

-Frequently performs on tour in Germany and France.
-On several occasions he has appeared at the Gasteig in Munich; has collaborated with the Münchner Symphoniker and the Rundfunk-Sinfonieorchester Berlin.
-Has given recitals at the Philharmonie de Paris, the Fondation Louis Vuitton, has toured with the Orchestre Philharmonique de Radio France under Mikko Franck to countries in Asia and has taken part in festivals in La Roque-d’Anthéron, Beauvais, Rheingau, Bad Kissingen, the Klavierfestival Ruhr and the Mecklenburg-Vorpommern Festival.
+Frequently tours to cities in Germany and France.
+On several occasions he has appeared at the Gasteig in Munich and the Philharmonie de Paris; has collaborated with the Münchner Symphoniker and the Rundfunk-Sinfonieorchester Berlin.
+Has given recitals at the Philharmonie de Paris and the Fondation Louis Vuitton, has toured with the Orchestre Philharmonique de Radio France under Mikko Franck to countries in Asia and has taken part in festivals in La Roque-d’Anthéron, Beauvais, Rheingau, Bad Kissingen, the Klavierfestival Ruhr and the Mecklenburg-Vorpommern Festival.

-In October 2017 Melodiya released the pianist’s first solo album featuring works by Scarlatti, Prokofiev and Shostakovich.
+In October 2017 Melodiya records released the pianist’s first solo album featuring works by Domenico Scarlatti, Prokofiev and Shostakovich.
 The album entered the Spotify Top Classical charts and received a Preis der Deutschen Schallplattenkritik.